📢 Announcements 📢

 English-to-X

-Our English-to-X training data condition follows that of the offline task.
-The list is available here.
+Our English-to-X training data condition follows that of the offline, the full list of datasets is presented below.
+All listed datasets can be automatically transated with the models allowed in the Constrained with Large Language Models settings.
 MCIF is the official development data.
 A derived version including audio, references, YAML files with the audio information (useful for metric computation), and PDFs useful for the speech-to-text with extra context track) can be found here.

 Czech-to-English